Philippians 3:20-21

 But our allegiance is to heaven.

-Christians are a "heavenly" people.
-That's what Paul meant when he told the Ephesians that God has "raised us up together, and made us sit together in the heavenly places in Christ Jesus" (see sermon note Eph 2:6).
+Heavenly People - Christians are a "heavenly" people.
+That's what Paul meant when he told the Ephesians that God has "raised us up together, and made us sit together in the heavenly places in Christ Jesus" (Eph 2:6-note).
 We live on earth, but "our citizenship is in heaven" (Phil 3:20).
-We should therefore "seek those things which are above," (see note Colossians 3:1) and store up treasures in heaven.
+We should therefore "seek those things which are above," (Col 3:1-note) and store up treasures in heaven.

 We see a graphic difference between an earthly minded person and a heavenly minded person when we look at two Middle Eastern tombs.
 The first is the burial place of King Tut in Egypt.
 Inside, precious metal and blue porcelain cover the walls.
 The mummy of the king is enclosed in a beautifully inscribed, gold-covered sarcophagus.
 Although King Tut apparently believed in an afterlife, he thought of it in terms of this world's possessions, which he wanted to take with him.